gienyne/Dame_Spiel_Projekt/README.md

 - A piece **must** capture an opponent's piece if the opportunity exists (mandatory capture).
 - Capturing is done by **jumping over** an adjacent opponent piece onto the empty square directly behind it.
 - If after a capture another capture is possible from the new position, the player **must continue capturing** (chain capture).
-- **Exception:** if a pawn reaches the promotion row during a chain capture, it is promoted to a Queen and its turn **ends immediately** — it may not continue capturing as a Queen in the same turn.
+- **Exception:** if a pawn reaches the promotion row during a chain capture, it is promoted to a Queen and its turn **ends immediately**.
+It may not continue capturing as a Queen in the same turn.

 ### Promotion (Queen / Dame)
 - A pawn that reaches the **opponent's back row** is promoted to a **Queen (Dame)**.